Rules at horse pulling contests are different in different parts of the world.

 The major factor in drawing teams from other places is the prize money in which is paid out.
 The higher prize money and more places that are paid, the more teams can be drawn if it does not interfere with another big pull.

 Associations have annual banquets that members can make and change rules at.
-Thus, is a group decision.
+Making it a group decision.